dereulenspiegel/cbpi_hat/docs/src/software_setup.md

 ```

 We need to disable the chip enable pins of the SPI0 bus, because they would only support 2 devices and
 this board supports up to 5 MAX31865.
-The GPIO formerly used us chip enable are used to control output
+The GPIO formerly used as chip enable are used to control output
 2 and 3.

 When configuring the MAX31865 modules in CraftBeerPi you need to specify the chip enable pin for each